How Much Swimming Pool Patio Do I Need?

 - The average pool deck is approximately 600-900 square feet, but many are much larger.

-This will insure that at least 90% of the time spent around your pool will be enjoyed to the max!
+This will ensure that at least 90% of the time spent around your pool will be enjoyed to the max!

 Hope you've found this helpful.